Protocol Revenue

 • If rETH holders find rETH unattractive, they can sell (or not buy) rETH.
 This limit to growth also limits the value of RPL.

-• If ETH-Only Node Operators don’t find the commission attractive enough, they can choose a competitor who provides them with higher compensation for their services.
+• If ETH-Only node operators don’t find the commission attractive enough, they can choose a competitor who provides them with higher compensation for their services.

 • If RPL holders don’t find the value capture attractive enough, they can sell (or not buy) RPL; this will decrease the ETH value of RPL, which improves the ROI in ETH terms.